 Stage 2 - number – addition and subtraction – money

 Students need to be provided with experiences related to trading, sorting, classifying and counting using money.
-Classroom problems related to the students’ experiences with money will provide the most meaningful links to these activities, eg. shopping
+Classroom problems related to the students’ experiences with money will provide the most meaningful links to these activities, for example, shopping.

 - calculate equivalent amounts of money using different denominations